ksin/ksin.github.io/_posts/2014-07-04-dbc-final-projects-part-two.markdown

 ![sprint1calendar](/assets/sprint1calendar.png)

 I still think there's a better way for us to divide the work to be more efficient.
-For one, I guess we need to lax up on the commit and pull request standards we set for ourselves so we can get more work done.
-I will propose my other ideas to the team today and we'll see how things work out by tomorrow.
+For one, I guess we need to lax up on the git commit and pull request standards we set for ourselves so we can get more work done.
 Bye for now.